kubereboot/website/content/en/docs/configuration.md

 ## Concurrent reboots

-> Note: Concurrent reboots are not save for production environments as
+> Note: Concurrent reboots are not safe for production environments as
 > there are no safeguards related to workloads on simultaneously rebooted nodes.

 The `--concurrency` argument can be configured to reboot multiple nodes at once.